Rabies in Dogs: Identifying Symptoms & Ensuring Your Dog's Safety

 3. How often do dogs need rabies shots?

-Typically, dogs need rabies vaccinations every 1 to 3 years, depending on local regulations and your vet’s recommendations.
-Ensure you follow the vaccination schedule to keep your dog protected.
+Typically, dogs require rabies vaccinations every 1 to 3 years, depending on local regulations and your vet’s recommendations.
+Follow the vaccination schedule to keep your dog protected.

 4. What happens if my dog develops rabies symptoms?